DevishiSoni/Software-Design-Project/README.md

 - Right-click each file → "Run" in sequence

 #### Through the build file: ####
-1. Make sure you have Maven installed on your local device and the repo cloned.
+1. Make sure you have Maven installed on your local device and the repository cloned.
 2. Open up the terminal and navigate to the directory where you've cloned the github repository.
+3. Run the 'TourCatServer.Login.Server'.
-3. Run the following comands:
+4. Run the following comands in the terminal:
 ### Build executable: ###
         mvn clean install
 ### Run application:
      java -jar target/TourCat.jar  # Cross-platform

+*Note: An error may pop up describing 'build failure', but once you run the .jar file, it will execute!*

 4. Give the application a few seconds to load and then you're good to go!

 ## Developer Notes